 Step 1: Making the Cut

 You can find a complete material list above.
 When making the shelves, one thing to keep in mind the dimensions may vary.
 I took the width of the smallest shelf then ripped the other shelves to match.
 You can use a table saw or a circular saw with an edge guide to rip the shelves.
 I only used four shelves but you can use more.
 This design is fairly easy to modify.

-Cut all the 2by2 to be the same length.
+Cut all the 2 x 2 to be the same length.
 Then cut the bottom and top part to complete the frame.
 As a way to keep the design clean, I used dowels.
-I have mixed feelings towards them, mainly because there is no room for error.
+I have mixed feelings about them, mainly because there is no room for error.
 For me, I find that a dowel center works great, especially where you cannot get a dowel jig to work.
 After drilling the holes glue up the parts, then add wood glue and clamps.

 Step 2: Making the Cross Support

 To create the cross support I temporary laid out the shelf as it would be completed.
-I took a 2by2 lumber and placed it diagonally across the back.
+I took a 2 x 2 lumber and placed it diagonally across the back.
 With this piece of lumber in place, I then marked it where it intersected the two frames.
 Then cut it at that mark.
-Next, I used this piece of cross support to mark the other the other one.
+Next, I used this piece of cross support to mark the other one.

-Making the cross With both parts cut to size.
+Make the cross with both parts cut to size.
 Set them in place as if there were installed, placing one on top of the other.
 Now, mark both parts, then label them.
-I used a top and bottom label.
+I used a top and a bottom label.

 Step 3: Cutting the Half Lap Joint

 (Note: If you don’t plan to disassemble, you can glue this joint.
 I like the idea of being able to break this down.)